MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/pos-magnetic-stripe-reader-data.md

 ---
 title: Obtain and understand magnetic stripe data
-description: Learn how to obtain and interpret the data from a magnetic stripe. ms.date: 10/04/2018 ms.topic: article
+description: Learn how to obtain and interpret the data from a magnetic stripe reader using Universal Windows Platform (UWP) Point of Service (POS) APIs. ms.date: 10/04/2018 ms.topic: article
 keywords: windows 10, uwp, point of service, pos, magnetic stripe reader